Dealing with Expert Bias in Collective Decision-Making: Background

 \section{Background}

-CDM \citep{aikenhead1985collective,ROBSON2010230,MARSHALL2017636} is concerned with combining the opinions of a group of agents (here, experts) to make appropriate decisions.
-More specifically, we are interested in using a group of experts to maximize the outcome of decisions made in a sequence of decision-making problem instances.
-In medical diagnostics for example, for each given patient (problem instance) a suitable diagnosis must be made (the single decision in the sequence) leading to the most appropriate treatment.
-While mistakes can always happen, a rational goal is to maximize the number of correct diagnoses and appropriate treatments administered.
-Similarly for a pandemic, taking into account the demographics of a population, the estimated basic reproduction number \citep[$R_0$, ][]{milligan2015essential}, the number of infections, and the current capacity for hospitalization, one might implement more or less extreme measures in the hope of containing the virus while minimizing economic regression.
+CDM \citep{aikenhead1985collective,ROBSON2010230,MARSHALL2017636} is concerned with combining the opinions of a group of experts to make appropriate decisions.
+More specifically, we are interested in using a group of experts to maximize the decision-making accuracy throughout a sequence of consistent problem instances.
+In medical diagnostics for example, each decision in a sequence coincides with the choice of a treatment to be administered to a patient.
+Given this sequence, a rational goal is to maximize the number of correct diagnoses and appropriate treatments administered with support from a group of expert diagnosticians \citep{10.1001/jamanetworkopen.2019.0096}.
+Similarly, in a pandemic, taking into account the demographics of a population, the estimated basic reproduction number \citep[$R_0$, ][]{milligan2015essential}, the number of infections, and the current capacity for hospitalization, one might implement more or less extreme measures in the hope of containing the virus while minimizing economic recession.
 When assessing the situation for a different region, a decision-maker might come to a different decision.
-However, as a result of a lack of certainty about the potential outcomes, sub-optimal choices are often inevitable but necessary to enhance the understanding of the consequences associated to different choices.
+As a result of a lack of certainty about the potential outcomes, sub-optimal choices are often inevitable but necessary to enhance a learner's understanding of the consequences associated with different choices.
 This fundamental dilemma between the need for expanding understanding and the desire to make the best decisions is formalized by MABs, which we introduce in the following section.
-Following this we formalize CMABs, wherein the outcome of decisions is conditioned on an observable set of features: a context.
-We then present prior research on solving CDM problems formulated as bandits with expert advice, for which we present the meta-CMAB approach in Section \ref{sec:metacmab}.
+We then present prior research on solving CDM problems formalized as bandits with expert advice.
+Tackling this formalization is the focus of our Meta-CMAB approach, which we present in \autoref{sec:metacmab}.